JustinCally/VicmapR/cran-comments.md

+## Submission 0.2.0 (2023-05-24)
++ Fixed CRAN issue with tests running on internet resources

 ## Submission 0.2.0 (2023-04-11)
 + Changes to the internal elements of the package to use a new database url
 + Allows for the conversion of code from old to new version